atpritam/Event-Flow/README.md

 In this `deleteEvent` action:

 1. Input Validation: The function first validates inputs to ensure `userId` and `eventId` are valid MongoDB Object IDs and path is a string.
 This prevents invalid data from causing errors or security issues.
-2. Database Connection: It then connects to the database.
+2. Authorization Check: It retrieves the current user’s ID from the session claims and verifies it against the provided userId.
+If they don’t match, an "Unauthorized" error is thrown.
+Additionally, it ensures that the event being deleted is associated with the correct organizer by comparing the userId with the event organizer’s ID.
-3. Authorization Check: The function fetches the event and checks whether the `userId` matches the event organizer’s ID.
-If not, it throws an "Unauthorized or event not found" error.
+3. Database Connection: The function establishes a connection to the database before performing any operations.
 4. Event Deletion: If the user is authorized, the event is deleted.
 After successful deletion, it calls `revalidatePath` to maintain UI consistency.
 5. Error Handling: Errors are caught and handled by `handleError`, ensuring that any issues are logged or managed appropriately.